MarcoSero/lifeofadev.eu/README.md

 - HTML and CSS
 - Syntax Highlighting
 - Pagination with asynchronous loading
+- Multiple images uploading with Paperclip

 ## TODO:

 - Functional and integration tests
-- Image uploading (preferably with JQuery)